opencurriculai/data_science_curriculum/docs/curriculum.md

     - Delve deep into linear algebra with prof. Gilbert Strang's amazing lecture which has been viewed by millions before.
 Complement with exercises in [his book](http://math.mit.edu/~gs/linearalgebra/) (which includes solutions to the exercises).
 For a less in depth alternative, refer to Khan Academy.
     - The Learning Machine has great interactive visuals to help build your intuition for a lot of math concepts.
     - Intro to Prob/Stats has everything you'll need in the subject coupled with exercises and their solution, all in a very clear interface.
-    - Don't forget to actually do the exercises and work on assigments.
+    - Don't forget to actually do the exercises and work on assignments.
 This is the only way you'll become good at math.
     - Visit the [math Resource Hub section](/resource_hub/math) for a list of complementary learning material.

 ### Deep Learning